5 Reasons to Pursue an MBA Degree

-According to the QS report, more than 40 percent of respondents decided to pursue an MBA so that they can acquire soft skills in communication, interpersonal relationships, and leadership.
+According to the QS report, more than 40 percent of respondents decided to pursue an MBA to acquire soft skills in communication, interpersonal relationships, and leadership.
 Moreover, QS suggests that the top reasons for seeking an MBA work together.
 Often, the short-term goal for many MBA applicants embodies learning new skills that will improve career prospects, and then lead to a leadership position.

 3. International Experience

-Almost 40 percent of respondents ranked gaining international experience as a primary reason why they pursue an MBA.
+Almost 40 percent of respondents ranked gaining international experience as a primary reason for pursuing an MBA.
 While this figure is less pronounced among North American and European MBA candidates, it is the top consideration for applicants from Eastern Europe (55 percent) and Africa and the Middle East (50 percent), and the second-most important consideration for applicants in the Asia-Pacific region (45 percent).

-It is clear that students in regions where international experience is most pronounced are very interested in gaining real-world experience in more established global markets like North America and Western Europe.
+Clearly, students in regions where international experience is most pronounced are interested in gaining real-world experience in more established global markets like North America and Western Europe.
 For this reason, almost all of the top business schools in North America and Europe offer global immersion trips to major business centers around the world for academic credit, and several programs, such as Stanford’s, require these trips as graduation requirements.

 4. A Stronger Professional Network

 Respondents ranked building a professional network as another top reason, with about 30 percent of them interested in this aspect of MBA programs.
-A separate survey from 2016 revealed that 85 percent of all jobs are filled via networking, so it is not surprising that MBA candidates are looking to connect with their peers.
+Experts believe that up to 80 percent of all jobs are filled via networking, so it is not surprising that MBA candidates are looking to connect with their peers.

 5. A Change in Career

-The following two answers respondents gave in the survey were to enable a career change and start a company.
-About a quarter of all respondents named one of these two as reasons to pursue an MBA.
+About a quarter of all respondents named a career change or starting a company as a reason to pursue an MBA.
 Career changers might include candidates who use an MBA degree as a way to switch to a new industry, job function, or location.
-An example of this can be seen at Indiana University, where about half of all MBA candidates are interested in transitioning into entrepreneurship or a new career trajectory.
+An example of this can be seen at Indiana University, where MBA candidates can choose a specialization in entrepreneurship & corporate innovation, helping grads transition into entrepreneurship or a new career trajectory.

 The MBA credential can provide graduates greater flexibility by enabling different avenues of opportunity.
-This flexibility may explain why as many as 40 percent of MBAs switch to unanticipated industries after graduating, according to a 2017 report from the Graduate Management Admissions Council, with even larger percentages reported by another source presented below.
+This flexibility may explain why as many as 25 percent of MBAs have entrepreneurial aspirations and 33 percent hope to use their degree as a way to change careers, according to a 2020 report from the Graduate Management Admissions Council, with even larger percentages reported by another source presented below.

 But What About the Money?

 Remarkably, a higher salary upon graduation did not make it into the top five reasons why professionals enroll in an MBA program.
-It can be found further down the list at number nine.
-Less than 17 percent of respondents around the world listed salary bump as a priority.
+Instead, it can be found further down the list at number nine.
+Less than 17 percent of respondents worldwide listed a salary bump as a priority.
 That said, North American applicants (25.8 percent) and Western European applicants (19.9 percent) demonstrated that they were more motivated by a higher salary than all applicants.

 This begs the question of why.